syedsaqib2457/php-hash/readme.md

 ### Cloud Node Automation API

-This is a free and open-source API to automate deployment, monitoring and scaling of cloud firewalls and network infrastructure.
+This is a free and open-source API to automate cloud firewalls.

-Complexity is removed for maximum performance, privacy and security with a custom [PHP framework](https://github.com/twexxor/cloud-node-automation-api/blob/main/system_databases.php).

 ### Get Started